silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 ```

 At this stage, your project should be functional with the recommended project structure.
-Note, that if you've explicitly reference any static assets (images, css, js) under `mysite`, you'll need to rewrite those references.
+Note that if you've explicitly referenced any static assets (images, css, js) under `mysite`, you'll need to rewrite those references.

 This is a good point to commit your changes to your source control system before moving on to the next step.